tewhatuora/fhir-sdhr/input/pagecontent/api.md

 ### Searching for resources before update

-The SDHR API reflects the FHIR Search parameters which are documented in the [Server Capability Statement](./CapabilityStatement-SDHRCapabliityStatement.html) and well as a direct HTTP GET for a resource.
+The SDHR API reflects the FHIR Search parameters which are documented in the [Server Capability Statement](./CapabilityStatement-SDHRCapabilityStatement.html) and well as a direct HTTP GET for a resource.

-#### Case 1: The SDHR Server assigned resource ID is known by the API Consumer:
+#### Case 1: The SDHR Server assigned resource ID is known by the API Consumer

 In this scenario, an HTTP GET for the resource can be made to retrieve the resource: `GET /Condition/{serverResourceId}`.

 Once the update has been made, the resource can be updated in the SDHR Server by using an HTTP PUT to the resource: `PUT /Condition/{serverResourceId}`

-#### Case 2: The SDHR Server assigned resource ID is unknown by the API Consumer:
+#### Case 2: The SDHR Server assigned resource ID is unknown by the API Consumer

 In this scenario, a FHIR Search must be used with search parameters available to the API Consumer, as the server resource ID cannot be used for a direct HTTP GET.